ladybug-tools/ladybug-web/analemma-3d/readme.md

 * How best to display daily sun path?
 	* As in lower left of [Sun Path 3]( http://andrewmarsh.com/apps/releases/sunpath3d.html )
 * Permalink support << 2016-06-26 ~ Mostapha wants!
+* Predict the amount of solar energy that arrives at any given location

+## Development Stages

+The script appears to be ready for testing and commenting by a small number of knowledgeable computer users.

+The next major update is likely to focus in creating more dependencies.
+See Dependencies.

+A subsequent upgrade is likely to focus on adding new features such 3D cartography

 ## Goals